 International Law Programs at the Castle

-Our flagship offerings in international law are the “International Law Programs”, eight-week summer courses in international law that we offer in May and June every year at the Bader International Study Centre at Herstmonceux Castle in Southern England.
+Our flagship offerings in international law are the “International Law Programs”, eight-week summer courses in international law that we offer in May and June every year at Bader College at Herstmonceux Castle in Southern England.

 Students choose from two streams, Public International Law and International Business Law.
 Both offer a comprehensive introduction to international law and provide Queen’s Law students with a head start on a career in international law.
 Read the 10 Reasons to Attend the International Law Programs.